kedacore/keda-docs/content/docs/1.5/scalers/redis-lists.md

 **Password Authentication:**

-- `password` - Redis password to authenticate with
+- `password` - Redis password to authenticate with.

 ### Example